-"The biggest impediment right now to growth in oil production in the oilsands, or anywhere else for that matter, is just the price," says Allan Fogwill, president and CEO of the Canadian Energy Research Institute (CERI).
+That was indisputably bullshit: "The biggest impediment right now to growth in oil production in the tar sands, or anywhere else for that matter, is just the price," says Allan Fogwill, president and CEO of the Canadian Energy Research Institute (CERI).
 Shell even sent the NDP a letter directly countering Levant's claim.

 But anti-pipeline organizations also hopped on the bandwagon.
 However, this one was heading in the ideologically opposite direction.
 Greenpeace, for instance, trumpeted out the news with Naomi Klein-like elation: "People power beat Big Oil again this week."
 Which is obviously not to equate environmental groups with Levant's delusionally far-right agitprop blog.

 Yet some experts warn that trying to connect the dots between anti-pipeline activism and slowed growth in the tar sands—which we've also witnessed in the aftermath of TransCanada's denied request to the US for a delay on its Keystone XL project—is borderline erroneous.
 For while greenhouse gas (GHG) emissions are unquestionably a clear and present danger, it's considerably less obvious that anti-pipeline activism is actually impacting the situation.